libretime/libretime/docs/manual/dashboard/index.md

 items.
 Then drag one of the items into the show to add all of the selected items, or click the **Add to selected show** button, which has a plus icon.
-If you wish, you can also use the **Trashcan** button to permanently remove items from Libretime's library.
+If you wish, you can also use the **Trashcan** button to permanently remove items from LibreTime's library.
 Only *admin* users have permission to delete all items.

 To insert checkbox selected items at a specific time in the show schedule, click